GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.
+> ### The only way for errors to occur in a program is by being put there by the author.
+No other mechanisms are known.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts